SchmidteServices/activeTAPI-Dyn365/docs/admin/index.md

 # {{page.title}}

 *activeTAPI for Microsoft Dynamics 365* is based on the [*MSPro Dynamics Platform Services*](../servicePlatform/index.md) Technology.
-This technology allows us to execute all business logic in the controlled contex of a Plugin - and server-side.
+This technology allows us to execute all business logic in the controlled context of a Plugin - server-side.

 Clients will never 'leave' their safe Microsoft Dynamics 365 environment.

-Client will request a service, which finally executes on the server.